 Mozilla Webmaker mobile app + tools

-As Design Director for the Mozilla Foundation I ran all product and brand design efforts.
+As Design Director for the Mozilla Foundation I ran all product and brand design efforts (note this was circa 2012!).
 The Mozilla Webmaker project, a collection of tools that aimed to transform passive online consumption into active online making, grew an international audience through its website, mobile app and three online tools – Thimble for HTML/CSS, Popcorn for video, and X-Ray goggles for digital literacy.
 As the original UX/UI designer for the Webmaker project I touched early versions of each and experimented with new ideas.
 Later I oversaw the team that continued to develop more mature tools.
 I oversaw a rebrand for Webmaker, was involved in the Mozilla rebrand, iniatiated our first Open Design community efforts, and helped to guide and develop more mature product launches and advocacy campaigns.

 My role: Leadership, strategy, UX/UI, research